 Annual expenses × 25 = your financial freedom number

-This is based on the widely used 4% rule which suggests you can withdraw 4% from a diversified investment portfolio each year without running out of money over a 30-year+ period.
+This is based on the widely used 4% rule that suggests you can withdraw 4% from a diversified investment portfolio each year without running out of money over a 30-year+ period.

 - If you currently spend €30,000 per year: €30,000 × 25 = €750,000